Sourish07/MLVisSuite/prd.md

 **4.3.
 Common Interactive Plot Component:**

-*   A reusable React component displaying a 2D plot (using a library like Plotly.js, Chart.js, or D3.js).
+*   A reusable React component displaying a 2D plot (using a library like Chart.js, Plotly.js, or D3.js).
 *   Functionality to add data points by clicking on the plot.
 Class/label selection UI integrated where applicable (e.g., Logistic Regression).
 *   Functionality to clear all data points from the plot and reset the associated algorithm state.
 *   Visual rendering of algorithm results (lines, boundaries, cluster assignments, centroids) updated dynamically.

 **4.4.
 Linear Regression Module:**

-*   **UI:** Dedicated page/view within the Next.js application.
+*   **UI:** Dedicated view/component within the React application.
 *   **Controls:** Inputs for polynomial degree, learning rate (optional, potentially auto-tuned), number of iterations/steps.
 Button to trigger Gradient Descent.
 *   **Backend Endpoint (`/api/linreg/compute`):**
     *   Accepts current data points, degree, and iteration parameters via POST request (using Pydantic models for validation).